 What Is A Float Needle?

-The float and needle control gas supply to the carburettor.
+Float – The float and needle control gas supply to the carburetor.

-The tip of the needle is a seal and when worn turn pink.
-On some engines the seal is embedded in the carburettor needle seat.
+Needle – The tip of the needle is a seal and, when worn, turns pink.
+On some engines, the seal is embedded in the carburetor needle seat.

-When the float is in the dropped position gas should flow steadily.
+Down – When the float is in the dropped position, the gas should flow steadily.

-You can check the float and needle by removing the fuel bowl and lifting the float up, the gas should stop flowing if it doesn’t – replace the needle/seal or the whole carburetor.
+Up – You can check the float and needle by removing the fuel bowl and lifting the float up; the gas should stop flowing if it doesn’t – replace the needle/seal or the whole carburetor.

 Is The Choke Sticking?